Some links on this page are affiliate links. See full disclosure in the page footer.

 16. Macy’s Media Network

-Macy’s Media Network brings together premium retail, fashion, and lifestyle audiences across Macy’s and Bloomingdale’s digital and physical stores.
-With access to over 10 billion annual customer interactions, it offers advertisers precise targeting within a high-end, trend-aware shopper base.
+Macy’s Media Network brings together premium retail, fashion, and lifestyle audiences across Macy’s and Bloomingdale’s digital and physical channels.
+It gives advertisers a strong environment for brand storytelling and retail-led targeting.

 Key advertising formats on Macy’s Media Network: